John Linden

 Dancer/Teacher

-Jaime-Lee, born in Kuils River, Cape Town, graduated from the Western Cape Sport School in 2015 and joined Garage Dance Ensemble in 2018.
-Despite not growing up in the Northern Cape, her maternal ties to the region deeply connect her to its heritage.
+Jaime-Lee, born in Kuils River, Cape Town, graduated from the Western Cape Sport School in 2015 before joining Garage Dance Ensemble in 2018.
+Though she did not grow up in the Northern Cape, her maternal ties to the region have deeply connected her to its heritage.

-A multi-talented performer, Jaime-Lee earned nationwide acclaim for her roles in productions like Mooigenoeg om Engels te Praat, Krummelpap, Afval en Sunlightseepbaddens, and Gat Innie Grond, Wond in My Siel.
-She also excelled in Garage’s films and participated in the company’s successful 2023 USA tour.
+A versatile and acclaimed performer, Jaime-Lee has gained nationwide recognition for her roles in productions such as Mooigenoeg om Engels te Praat, Krummelpap, Afval en Sunlightseepbaddens, and Gat Innie Grond, Wond in My Siel—both the film and the 2025 outdoor site-specific production.
+She has also excelled in Garage’s film projects and was a key part of the company’s successful 2023 Centerstage USA tour.

 Bertram Isak